Pixel-Nova-Apps/simmerpos.com/_pages/online.md

 ### Buy it now

 For non-Plus merchants, **buy it now** is not supported for online store orders as this bypasses the cart page and Simmer's delivery options.

+Go to your Shopify Admin

+Click Online Store > Themes

+Click Customize next to your live theme

+Go to a product page in the theme editor

+Click on the Product Information block or section

+Look for a setting called "Show dynamic checkout button" or "Buy it now button" and uncheck it

+Click Save

 ### Drawer cart